Meet Vault12 at CryptoMondays London, December 9, 2024 and The Digital Commonwealth Awards, London, December 13, 2024

 Backup and recovery differentiators

-Ledger Nano X Recover service:
+Ledger Nano X Recover service Disadvantages:

 • People have different preferences.
-If a user is comfortable trusting a bank with their assets, they may also feel confident using Ledger Recover for securing their seed phrase backup even though Ledger is not providing the complete cloud back up solution.
+If a user is comfortable trusting a bank with their assets, they may also feel confident using Ledger Recover for securing their seed phrase backup (even though Ledger is not providing the complete cloud backup solution).

-Trezor Model T:
+Trezor Model T backup Disadvantages:

 • Trezor does offer a Multishare backup option for those who are able and willing to set it up.